-Today, I’m going to be talking about how a girl’s mind thinks when she’s in a fight.
+Today, I’m going to be talking about how a girl’s mind works when she’s in a fight.
 After learning about these 3 stages that most girls go through in a fight, you’ll be able to incorporate some epic realism into your girl characters when you write your fight scenes!

 Let’s get started!